 HOW LONG WILL IT TAKE?
 Your inspection could take from 1.5 to 3 hours or longer depending on the age, size and condition of the structure.

 WHAT SHOULD I DO DURING THE INSPECTION?
-I suggest you dress comfortably and encourage you to accompany me as we go through the structure.
+We suggest you dress comfortably and encourage you to accompany us as we go through the structure.
 Keep your eyes open and ask questions.
 Be prepared for surprises both good and bad, there always are.
 There is no need to take notes during the inspection.
-I will provide you with a detailed written report.
-I trust you will find the inspection a pleasant and valuable experience.
+We will provide you with a detailed written report.
+We trust you will find the inspection a pleasant and valuable experience.

 WHEN WILL I RECEIVE MY REPORT?
-The report will be made available when completed instantaneously to you (and if applicable) your agent, the seller(s) (provided I am furnished their e-mail address) and the seller’s agent within no more than three business days following the inspection.
-I often get it out the next day and sometimes on the same day.
+The report will be made available when completed instantaneously to you (and if applicable) your agent, the seller(s) (provided we are furnished their e-mail address) and the seller’s agent within no more than three business days following the inspection.
+We often get it out the next day and sometimes on the same day.
 No paper, no snail mail.
 You will receive an e-mail with a link when the report is complete.

-If you change your mind about having a test please let me know so I can arrange to have a monitor available.
+If you change your mind about having a test please let us know so we can arrange to have a monitor available.